Tanmaishah/SMAI_project/README.md

 # Football Transfer Value Prediction

 ## Overview
-This project predicts the expected **post-season transfer value** of football players based on pre-season attributes using the trained machine learning model.
-The prediction model uses pickle for serialization and requires specific input parameters to generate accurate market value forecasts.
+This project predicts the expected **post-season market value** of football players based on pre-season market value and season score with a predictive machine learning model.
+The prediction model requires specific input parameters to generate accurate market value forecasts.

-The `train` is a single file and it contains multiple files so the `train` is a folder.
+Multiple `train` files exist for different models, so the `train` is a folder instead of a single file.

 ## Features
 - Loads a pre-trained machine learning model from a pickle file